- What Are the Symptoms of Mammary Cancer In Cats?

 Studies have shown that Siamese cats develop breast cancer masses more often and regularly than cats belonging to other breeds.
 The genetic makeup of Siamese cats predisposes them to mammary tumors.

-A few tests are utilized when veterinarians suspect that a mammary gland tumor is a cause behind your cat's symptoms.
-A physical exam is always a good idea when symptoms of mammary gland tumors are present.
+A few tests are utilized when veterinarians suspect that a feline mammary gland tumor is a cause behind your cat's symptoms.
+A physical exam is always a good idea when symptoms of feline mammary gland tumors are present in order to determine if they are benign or malignant.

 Enlarged lymph nodes tend to be an immediate giveaway, as are physical lumps or masses.
 Since these carcinomas are often easily detected by way of a basic physical exam, some professionals will perform additional tests to confirm their suspicions.